 He or she shall be interested and have good knowledge of hockey.

-He or she shall act in an advisory capacity to the MHL Officers, and assist on rulings on matters such as protests, fines, and suspensions, etc.
+He or she shall act in an advisory capacity to the MHL Officers, and assist on rulings on matters such as protests, fines, and suspensions, etc. (including league banner presentations)

 Commissioners will be appointed annually on from each center in alphabetical order of the centers.